Corollarium/Formularium/docs/model.md

                     'value' => true // so, make this field required.
                 ]
             ],
-            [ // extensions are used only by the frontend Renderable/Framework classes.
+            [ // renderable are used only by the frontend Renderable/Framework classes.
                 Renderable::LABEL => 'This is some string', // so, let's add a label describing the field ]
         ]